 self.draw_list.append(DrawOutline(

-Note that the color of the outline depends on whether or not dark mode is on, to try to ensure high contrast.
+Note that the color of the outline depends on whether or not dark mode is on, to ensure high contrast.

 So now we have an outline drawn.
 But we additionally want to speak